stylify/web/content/docs/integrations/nuxtjs.md

 ```

 ### Build config
-It is possible that the build will fail because it is not configured to use modern ES6 features.
+The build may fail because it is not configured to use modern ES6 features.
 You can fix it by setting the transpile option in the `nuxt.config.js`:

 ```js